javierhf/technical-write-me/docs/single-reponsibility-principle-tw/index.md

 > a computer programming principle that states that "A module should be responsible to one, and only one, actor."

-**This term was created by Robert C. Martin who expresses the principle as:
+**This term was created by Robert C. Martin** who expresses the principle as:

 > A class should have only one reason to change".

-The word "reason" caused some controversy within the community** so he had to provide further clarification say that the "principle is about people."
+The word "reason" caused some controversy within the community** so he had to provide further clarification saying that the "principle is about people."
 He also added that the principle's focus is _roles_ or _actors_.

 !!! info "Info"